vitaut/vitaut.net/content/projects.md

 * [AMPL/MP](https://github.com/ampl/mp): an open-source library for mathematical programming (a former maintainer)

+* [schubfach](https://github.com/vitatu/schubfach): a C++ implementation of the Schubfach algorithm - fast and accurate conversion of IEEE-754 double values to decimal strings

 * [Breathe](https://github.com/michaeljones/breathe): reStructuredText and
   Sphinx bridge to Doxygen (a former co-maintainer)